Robin Millar (producer): Musical career

-Production on other significant hit records in the period include Fine Young Cannibals (Fine Young Cannibals), Colin Hay (Looking for Jack), Big Country (The Seer), Patricia Kaas (Je te dis vous), Kane Gang, Bhundu Boys and Randy Crawford amongst others.
+Production on other significant hit records in the period include Fine Young Cannibals (Fine Young Cannibals), Colin Hay (Looking for Jack), Big Country (The Seer), Patricia Kaas (Je te dis vous), Kane Gang, Bhundu Boys, Black, Tom Robinson, Malcolm McLaren and Randy Crawford amongst others.
 Millar arranged the music for the film, And Now...
 Ladies and Gentlemen...
 Millar's song "Rich and Poor", co-composed with Colin Vearncombe, was recorded by Randy Crawford on her 1989 album, Rich and Poor.
-His 2003 solo album, Kiss and Tell, was released by the Nujaz record label.
+His 2002 solo album, Kiss & Tell, was released by the Nujaz record label.
+Kiss & Tell featured additional guest vocalists such as Patricia Kaas, Ive Mendes, Peppercorn and Amar showcasing Millar's affinity with soul and latin styles.
+It included his own recording of 'The Sweetest Taboo' a song he originally produced for Sade.
+In 2020, Millar released his album Meditations From A Desert Island, a series of mood pieces to enhance mind and spirit, originally conceived to assist his staff at Blue Raincoat Music to manage the stress of lockdown restrictions.

 Millar trained as a recording engineer, classical and jazz musician and arranger, and has trained dozens of engineers and producers, including Jim Abbiss, the producer of Arctic Monkeys and Adele.

 In 2010 he produced the 12 track MP4 album "Cross Party".
 In 2016 he brought together MPs, professional musicians, students and the Thurrock Community Chorus for a charity recording of "You can't always get what you want" in aid of the Friends of Jo Cox MP.

 Millar is a patron of The Music Producers Guild, which he helped found in 1987.

 Millar was executive producer of the major worldwide series of concerts to commemorate the 50th anniversary of the death of Édith Piaf, with shows in Carnegie Hall, New York, The Royal Albert Hall London and major venues in France, Germany, Russia, Europe and the Far East.
-He has been collaborating with Australian singer/songwriter Eran James whom he met through Elton John in 2010.

-He is currently Chairman of Chrysalis Records Ltd and Blue Raincoat Music, who handle the careers of Cigarettes After Sex and Phoebe Bridgers and the music recordings of Ultravox, Sinead O’Connor, The Specials, Debbie Harry, Billy Idol's Generation X and Everything But The Girl and a song catalogue that includes "The Best" global hit sung by Tina Turner and music from the original Woodstock Festival.
+He was the Chairman of The Blue Raincoat Chrysalis Group Ltd and Blue Raincoat Music, until its sale to US NASDAQ firm Reservoir Media in 2019.
+Blue Raincoat handle the careers of Cigarettes After Sex, Ezra Collective and Phoebe Bridgers.